cfchou/hakyll_site/posts/2013-07-04-kp-in-haskell-2.md

 tags: haskell, knapsack problem, branch and bound, discrete optimization, coursera
 ---

-Continuing my solution to the knapsack problem, I also implement __Branch and Bound(BB)__ algorithm presented in the course.
+Continuing my solution to the knapsack problem, I also implement _branch and bound(BB)_ algorithm presented in the course.
 The result in the end was
-surprising: large test data sets, to whom DP was not applicable, could be solved within seconds.
-An open question is: what are the characteristics of data that make BB particularly suitable?
+surprising: large test data sets, to whom _dynamic programming(DP)_ was not applicable, could be solved within seconds.
+An open question then is: what are the characteristics of data that make BB particularly suitable?

 My first version of BB was darn slow.
 Even BB had the potential to drop many unnecessary computations, on each node the estimation function just took too much time.
-The naive idea was that given _n_ is the total number of items, on a level _i_ node the function would in the worst case go through `n - i` items to get the estimation.
+The naive idea was that given _n_ is the total number of items, a _n-level_ tree will be built.
+For a level _i_ node the estimation function in the worst case could go through `n - i` items before return.

 The other problem was precision lost due to calculation on float numbers.
 This